mach7/sscheckout/readme.txt

 === Simple Stripe Checkout ===
 Contributors: Tyson Brooks
-Tags: stripe, checkout, ecommerce, payment, cart Requires at least: 5.0
+Tags: stripe, checkout, cart, payments
+Requires at least: 5.0
 Tested up to: 6.4
-Stable tag: 1.0.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-== Description ==
-Simple Stripe Checkout is a lightweight plugin that enables a quick and easy shopping cart experience with embedded Stripe payments.
-Users can add items to a cart, adjust quantities dynamically, and complete purchases without leaving the page.

-== Features ==
-* Simple "Add to Cart" shortcode
-* AJAX-powered cart updates
-* Embedded Stripe checkout (no redirects)
-* Admin order history management
-* Supports logged-in and guest users

-== Installation ==
+Description:
+A lightweight Stripe checkout plugin for adding simple cart functionality with embedded payments.

+Installation:
-1. Upload the plugin files to the `/wp-content/plugins/sscheckout` directory, or install the plugin through the WordPress plugins screen directly.
+1. Upload the plugin files to the /wp-content/plugins/sscheckout directory, or install the plugin through the WordPress plugins screen.
 2. Activate the plugin through the 'Plugins' screen in WordPress.
-3. Ensure your site has SSL enabled.
+3. Set your Stripe API keys under the Simple Stripe Checkout settings in the admin menu.
-4. Use the `[add_to_cart price="" name=""]` and `[Checkout]` shortcodes to display cart functionality.
+4. Use the [add_to_cart price="10.00" name="Sample Product"] shortcode to display an Add to Cart button.
+5. Use the [Checkout] shortcode to display the checkout page.

 == Changelog ==
-= 1.0.0 =
+= 1.0.1 =
-* Initial release with core checkout functionality.
+* Initial release.

-== Frequently Asked Questions ==
-= Does this plugin require an SSL certificate? =
-Yes, an SSL certificate is required for security and Stripe integration.

-= Can I customize the checkout button? =
-Yes, styling can be modified via CSS.

-= Does this plugin support tax calculations? =
-Not in the initial release, but it may be added in a future update.

-== Support ==
-For support, please contact Tyson Brooks at [Frost Line Works](https://frostlineworks.com).